Looking for the Best Headphone Stands?Table could not be displayed.

 Beauty is in the eye of the beholder, and so it is with these headphone stands.
 When it’s all said and done, we like to surround ourselves with things we think look cool or beautiful.
 I am not worthy to tread upon this minefield of taste.
 You must judge for yourself that which is beautiful.
 While contemplating that, check out the best headphone stands for under $20.

-Made with a white plastic base and a silver center piece that supports a white rubber pad at the top, this headset stand is designed to gently hold your headphones.
+Made with a white plastic base and a silver centerpiece that supports a white rubber pad at the top, this headset stand is designed to gently hold your headphones.
 This product requires snap-together assembly with no need for any tools.
 With a feathery weight of only 0.2 ounces and a small base, it’s not very stable.
 A quick grab or even bumping against the desk may knock it over.
 You can remedy this with a paperweight or similar object.
 If you have large headphones, you may find the wires pinching where they terminate at the ear cups due to dragging against the desktop.
 For a lightweight pair of headphones, this is an adequate product.
 If you have large or heavy headphones, you may want to look at other options.

 For the serious gamer with a tight budget, this headset stand looks great and gets the job done.
 Made from lightweight plastic, this desktop model is a great match for any gaming setup.
 The model fits all headphone sizes, with storage for your headphone cord.
 It’s solid, stable, and easy to use.
 For added convenience, this model has a smartphone holder that fits iPhones and other smaller smartphone models.
-A great value for the price.
+Great value for the price.

 Made from ABS plastic, the same plastic used by the automobile industry, these are tough.
 Each hook comes with 3M’s famous Command mounting strips, a damage-free, stain-free adhesive with superior strength.
 When installed, these bad-boy hooks can safely hold up to 5lbs!
 Even the heaviest set of headphones will be safe and secure on this hook.
 The only thing that isn’t great about this product is the price–they are a little more than a certain durable, molded plastic desktop headphone stand.
 Still, if just need a heavy-duty headphone hook and some new coat hooks, these are the ticket.